How To Register A Business And Pay Taxes As An Independent TeacherJun 27, 2019

 And usually this is called a sole proprietorship.
 So, when you do this, when you set up this kind of business or you pay taxes on this kind of business, you are doing it as a sole proprietor.
 That's the kind of business that you have.
 In the United States you don't need to file any special documents or paperwork to become a sole proprietor.
 All you need to do is register that on your taxes.
 So, you need to announce that on your taxes.
 When you file taxes, you need to write that you're self-employed and then you need to announce how much you've made and you need to be honest about that.
 That's how the United States deals with it.

-Now, if you're a foreign citizen and you incorporate your business in the United States, then that's a different story and there are going to be different guidelines that you have to follow.
+If you're a foreign citizen and you incorporate your business in the United States, then that's a different story and there are going to be different guidelines that you have to follow.
 But, in general, in most places in the world, you can start an online teaching business without registering any kind of legal entity and you will be considered a sole proprietor for the purposes of both registering a business and for paying taxes.

 Now, paying taxes as a sole proprietor is less advantageous than paying your taxes as a company.
 That means that you'll probably pay more taxes just by doing business as an individual.
 A lot of times the reasons to incorporate your business, or to officially register your business, is to make your tax burden lower.
 Your tax burden is how much you'll have to pay at the end of the year or during tax season.